 - What we term "biochemistry" includes a huge -- HUGE -- realm of knowledge.
 I expressly do NOT hope to teach you all of it.
 Rather, I hope to introduce you to a selection of topics in biochemistry, and through these topics, to a set of analytical approaches for probing the molecular underpinnings of life.
-It is my intent that by mastering these analytical tools that you will be prepared to master the many domains of biochemical topics that we won't have time to explore this term. - My main "content" goal for this course is to guide you to a deep-seated understanding of the relationships between molecular structure and biological function for the major classes of biological macromolecules, and for proteins in particular.
-By the end of this course, you should have begun to develop the ability to predict the change in function that might accompany a particular change in structure of a molecule that you have never seen before.
-To approach this goal, I intend to introduce you to lots of examples of biologically-important macromolecules, with many of these 'molecular case studies' drawn from the primary research literature. - My main "process" goal for this course is to motivate your desire for more sophisticated ways of thinking about biochemical data and biochemical systems.
+It is my intent that by mastering these analytical tools that you will be prepared to master the many domains of biochemical topics that we won't have time to explore this term. - Specifically, I want to guide you to a deep-seated understanding of the relationships between molecular structure and biological function for the major classes of biological macromolecules, and for proteins in particular. - First, you will learn to explain how elements of the structure of a macromolecule support its function or properties. - By the end of this course, you should have begun to develop the ability to predict the change in function that might accompany a particular change in structure of a molecule that you have never seen before.
+To approach this goal, I intend to introduce you to lots of examples of biologically-important macromolecules, with many of these 'molecular case studies' drawn from the primary research literature. - Finally, you should develop the ability to explain how these structure/function relationships form the basis for the real-time control of macromolecular machines in living biological systems. - Beyond the day-to-day content of this course, I hope to motivate your desire for more sophisticated ways of thinking about biochemical data and biochemical systems.
 This objective will also lead us into the research literature, and involve the use of 'professional-grade' tools for laboratory analysis, molecular modeling, and data analysis.
 The goal of stimulating your curiosity and your hunger for more sophisticated knowledge underlies much of the format of this course, and is the greatest goal (in my opinion) that any educator can strive for.
 I hope that we can achieve it together.